Temporary Work Permit for Germany

 - a nutshell on German labor law.

-The introduction is to introduce you to the nuts and bolts of German labor law in a concise manner so that you have a general idea of the rules and regulations.
+The nutshell or introduction to German labor law is meant to provide the nuts and bolts of German labor law in a concise manner so that you have a general idea of the rules and regulations.
 This will help you to avoid the most common and (from a German’s perspective) “evident” pitfalls.
 I will also inform you of which fees can be taken from a potential employee and a possible employer.
 Germany has very strong labor protections and even discusses the recruiter’s fees towards the candidate.